Red Sox vs. Yankees Player Props Betting Odds

-Rafael Devers and Gleyber Torres are among the players with prop bets on the table when the Boston Red Sox and the New York Yankees play at Fenway Park on Friday (at 7:10 PM ET).
+Gleyber Torres is among the players with prop bets available when the Boston Red Sox and the New York Yankees meet at Fenway Park on Saturday (at 7:15 PM ET).

 Bet on this matchup or its props with BetMGM!